Rel1cx/eslint-react/README.md

 # eslint-plugin-react-ts

-ESLint plugin to lint TypeScript React function components using the @typescript-eslint ecosystem.
+ESLint plugin to lint TypeScript React and Preact function components using the @typescript-eslint ecosystem.

 > **Warning**
 > This plugin is still in early development, and will likely change significantly before reaching a stable version.